namnbk/MyMovie/README.md

-# Project 2 - *Watch Your Movie*
+# Project 2 - *MyMovie*

 Submitted by: **Nam Hoang**

-**Watch Your Movie** is a movie browsing app that helps you keep track of the popular movie around and look for more detailed information.
+**MyMovie** is a movie browsing app that helps you keep track of the popular movie around and look for more detailed information.

 Time spent: **9** hours spent in total